Refined invariants of finite-dimensional Jacobi algebras: Refined invariants for contractible curves

 \end{proposition} \begin{proof} Setting $n=2$ in (\ref{MRiso2}) the graded Euler characteristic of the left hand side is given by

 by Theorem \ref{PPProp}.
 The graded Euler characteristic of the right hand side of (\ref{MRiso2}) is given by

 and so the result follows directly from Theorem \ref{HTprop}. \end{proof}

-We now return to the case in which $Y$ is a local flopping curve.
-The above recipe, for the class $(r,1)$, recovers the Gopakumar--Vafa invarants considered in the previous subsection.
 We have seen that $\Msp_{r,0}^{\sstable}(Y)$ is isomorphic to a point, as is the Chow variety.
-Also, $\pi_*\BPSs_{\Mst^{\sstable}_{r,0}(Y)}$ is a perverse sheaf, and so all higher genus Gopakumar--Vafa invariants vanish, and we may define
+Also, $\pi_*\BPSs_{\Mst^{\sstable}_{r,0}(Y)}$ is a perverse sheaf, and so all higher genus Gopakumar--Vafa invariants vanish, and we finally define \begin{definition} We define the genus zero Gopakumar--Vafa cohomology for the contractible curve $C$ by setting

+\end{definition} Then Theorem \ref{ThmA} follows from Proposition \ref{FL} and Theorem \ref{ThmB}. \begin{remark} Since Theorem \ref{ThmB} identifies the dimension of $\GV_{C,r,0}$ with $n_{C,r}$, the analogue of part (3) of Theorem \ref{KGVprop} holds.
+We emphasize this since, a priori, it is very difficult to demonstrate vanishing of refined invariants from vanishing of numerical ones.
+Were this not the case, the paper \cite{DM12} calculating motivic DT invariants of $(0,-2)$ curves would have been very short.
+This vanishing result, along with the vanishing